 - No wrapping paper?
 Place the gift in a black or yellow garbage bag and tie with bright satin ribbon.

 - Too busy to cook but in need of a quick dinner idea?
 Mix together a carton of cream, a bottle of your favourite fruit chutney and pour over chicken pieces.
-Bake slowly in a covered oven proof dish until chicken is cooked through and then sprinkle with chopped parsley just before serving.
+Bake slowly in a covered oven proof baking dish until chicken is cooked through and then sprinkle with chopped parsley just before serving.

 - Alternatively pour a tub of cream over four chicken pieces, add a small cupful of frozen peas and bake in the oven until done.